Skip to main content

 Prerequisites

-• Active Telegram account: Essential for testing and interacting with your bot.
+A Telegram account is essential for testing and interacting with your bot.
 If you don’t have one, visit the official Telegram website to create your account for free.

 Getting Started